Primula vulgaris aka Primrose

 Primrose, English Primrose, Common Primrose, Jagorevina (Rs)

-How to care for Primrose
+How difficult is it to take care of Primrose

 Caring for Primrose is a breeze, as it is highly adaptable and forgiving to minor neglect.